The Hubble Space Telescope Survey of M31 Satellite Galaxies I. RR Lyrae-based Distances and Refined 3D Geometric Structure: Discussion

 The GSS \hst\ field also overlaps a CFHT field of \citet[Field 7]{McConnachie03}, for which they find a distance modulus of $\mu = 24.59\pm0.05$.
 The \citet{McConnachie03} field is, in turn, contained in the GSS2 field of \citet{Conn16}, for which they report a TRGB distance modulus of $\mu = 24.40^{+0.03}_{-0.02}$.

 It is unclear whether the difference with the distance estimated by \citet{Conn16} represents a concern.
 The \citet{Conn16} field of view covers a much larger area and averages over a much larger portion of the GSS compared to the GSS \hst\ field. \citet{Conn16} note that this region of the sky is particularly difficult to model, with projected overlap between distinct features and relatively high contamination from the smooth inner halo of M31.
 Ultimately, this highlights the problem of interpreting the geometric properties of tidal debris even in relatively close galaxies, as low surface brightness and complex morphology can hamper the deprojection of 2D structures to a sufficient level of accuracy.
-In the case of M31, a more extensive survey of the RR Lyrae populations across the GSS and its neighboring structures could certainly provide precious information for a reliable 3D reconstruction.
+In the case of M31, a more extensive survey of the RR Lyrae populations across the GSS and its neighboring structures could certainly provide precious information for a reliable 3D reconstruction, which in turn will yield deeper insight into the accretion events that produced these tidal features \citep[e.g., ][]{Hammer18}.